| |

 mom and sweet toddler baking christmas cookies

-10. 25 Days of the Christmas Story: An Advent Family Experience by Dr Josh and Christi Straub
+25 Days of the Christmas Story: An Advent Family Experience by Dr Josh and Christi Straub

 Each of the 25 days highlights a different person, place, or object from the Christmas story—from the prophet Isaiah to Baby Jesus, from the Christmas star to the gift of frankincense.
 All devotions include an easy-to-read story, character trait, activity, and more—each designed to reinforce the main theme of the day.

-11. The Adventure of Christmas: 25 Simple Family Devotions for December by Ed Drew
+The Adventure of Christmas: 25 Simple Family Devotions for December by Ed Drew

 As your kids get a little older it can be harder to hold their attention, this 10 minute family style devotions feature graphic novel illustrations.
 Each day has the big idea, orienting questions, and Scripture reading.
 Optional questions and activities can help your family dive deeper!
-I especially love the discussion questions were divided into age groups from 3s and 4s to teens–perfect for big families!

-12. The Christmas Promise Advent Calendar
+The Christmas Promise Advent Calendar

 Perfect for those who are short on time but still want to use Advent to learn more about Jesus.
 The Christmas Promise Advent calendar includes a short booklet of daily devotionals as well as lift-the-flap calendar with illustrations from The Christmas Promise Storybook!

-More Christmas Articles like this one
+More Christmas ideas like this one

 Other Advent Resources for Families

-Love this for little hands to explore the Christmas story for themselves.
+Fisher Price Nativity Set — Love this for little hands to explore the Christmas story for themselves.
 If you have toddlers or preschoolers bring this nativity into your Advent time to give their busy little hands something to do while they listen!

-There are lots of options for creating Jesse Tree ornaments, but these felt ones are beautiful.
+Jesse Tree Ornaments — There are lots of options for creating Jesse Tree ornaments, but these felt ones are beautiful.
 There are display options available from the shop as well.

-This traditional Advent wreath will make your Advent devotional time memorable as you light more and more candles the closer you get to Christmas.
+Traditional Advent Wreath — This traditional Advent wreath will make your Advent devotional time memorable as you light more and more candles the closer you get to Christmas.

 Similar Posts